ldrobnik/10dlc/docs/10dlc.md

 ## Registering a 10DLC brand

-Before you can send text messages using 10DLCs, you must verify your identity by registering your brand.
+Before you can send text messages using 10DLCs, you must verify your identity by registering your brand with TCR.
 Follow the steps in this section to register your 10DCL brand through Wavix.

 :::note
-Mobile carriers pre-approve each brand registration and automatically allocate message throughput based on the submitted brand details and message content.
+Mobile carriers approve each brand registration and base message throughput on the submitted brand details.
 :::

 ### Registration types